GAMBRILL STATE PARK

 Welcome!

 Gambrill State Park is a beautiful mountain park, located on the ridge of the Catoctin Mountains in Frederick County.
-Its most popular feature is the 16 miles of trails for hiking, mountain biking and horseback riding.
+Its most popular feature is the 16 miles of trails for hiking, and mountain biking.

 The park is separated into two areas, the Rock Run area and the High Knob area.